gschmutz/stream-processing-workshop/04-producing-consuming-kafka-with-nifi/README.md

 Connect **`ConsumeKafka`** → **`LogAttribute`** on the `success` relationship.
 Terminate `parse.failure` on `ConsumeKafka` and `success` on `LogAttribute`.

-The flow should look like shown below:
+The flow should look as shown below:

 ![Message content](./images/nifi-kafka-avro-consumer.png)